Dayawati Modi

 Dayawati Modi (1915–1994) was an Indian philanthropist.
-She was the wife of the founder of Modi Enterprises, Rai Bahadur Gujarmal Modi.
-She provided help to people due to her altruistic nature colloquially referred to her as Maji as a sign of respect and gratitude.
-Her contribution towards the development of society in Modinagar and elsewhere was underlined by her dedication towards uplifting the underprivileged and providing educational opportunities to women and children.
+She was the wife of industrialist Gujarmal Modi.
+She was referred to as Maji as a sign of respect and gratitude.
+She provided educational opportunities to women and children in Modinagar and elsewhere.
 She is the grandmother of Lalit Modi, the founder of the Indian Premier League (IPL).

 Personal life

-Dayawati Modi was born in Kasganj—a small town in Uttar Pradesh.
-Daughter of Chheda Lal, Dayawati lost her mother at the age of three.
-Although not formally educated, Dayawati Modi had a penchant for literature, which led to her reading many books stored in her uncle's attic.
-This was the beginning of her long and fulfilling tryst with philanthropy in the education sector.
+Dayawati Modi was born in Kasganj, a small town in Uttar Pradesh.
+Her father was Chheda Lal.
+She lost her mother at the age of three.
+She was not formally educated, however she had a penchant for literature, which led to her reading many books stored in her uncle's attic.
+This contributed to her work with philanthropy in the education sector.
 On 19 June 1932, Dayawati Modi married Gujarmal Modi at the age of seventeen.
 This was Gujarmal Modi's second marriage, after his first wife died due a prolonged illness.
 Dayawati lived with her father initially, as Gujarmal set about establishing his business in erstwhile Begumabad.
-Thereafter, the couple had eleven children— five boys and six girls.
-Children are K.K Modi, V.K Modi, S.K Modi, B.K Modi (Dr. M), U.K Modi.
+Thereafter, the couple had eleven children, five boys and six girls. - K.K Modi, V.K Modi, S.K Modi, B.K Modi (Dr. M), U.K Modi.

-Deeply religious, Dayawati Modi was bestowed with various awards in recognition of her societal contributions.